telerik/ajax-docs/controls/combobox/how-to/use-radcombobox-with-outputcache.md

 To use RadComboBox with OutputCache you need to manually register the javascript files that are used by the control and the skin's CSS file.

 1. **Register the javascript files**.
-To be sure which files are needed you can check the[Disabling the Embedded Resources](F02D3323-FFA7-46E6-A4DE-303D5EF15A43) help topic.
+To be sure which files are needed you can check the [Disabling the Embedded Resources]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/performance/disabling-embedded-resources%}) help topic.
 You need those javascript files that are mentioned there.
 Here are they are for the Q2 2009 and later versions:

 ````ASPNET
 <asp:RadScriptManager ID="RadScriptManager1" runat="server">